walmartlabs/concord-website/docs/getting-started/processes.md

     myVar: "abc"
 ```

-In the future, Concord will provide a way to explicitly capture the
+In the future, Concord will provide a way to capture the state of a
-state of a process - a "checkpoint" mechanism.
+process explicitly - some form of "checkpointing".